- story – 11 min read

 Chief Market Officer

 Our brand is very conversational.
 We want to feel like a partner, you know.
 I’ve invested significantly in community, and so community is a big part of our brand.
 When you’re speaking with people that are in your community, there’s a certain way that you talk, there’s a familiarity.
 But there’s also professionalism.
 We wanted to sound professional and, we’re the AI people, right?
 So we need to also sound really smart.
-It’s kind of a hard voice and tone to nail.
+It’s kind of a hard voice to nail.

 One of the use cases that we wanted to be able to use Writer for was our product documentation.
 We’ve got great product documentation written by our product team, so it’s not necessarily digestible.
-So, to be able to take product documentation and edit it and create that voice and tone that we would be able to do if we did it ourselves.
+So, to be able to take product documentation and edit it and create that voice that we would be able to do if we did it ourselves.

 We buy companies, and I’m sure you do too.
 And when you buy a company, you inherit their technical assets.
 You know, you inherit their great people.
 You inherit their marketing collateral, you inherit their brand, you inherit their search juice — all the content they have on the internet.
 But, your strategy might be to synthesize everything into one brand.
 This is painful.
 If you’ve ever done it before, you know what I’m talking about, and there’s always this dance of like, okay, they’ve got all this great content out there, but it’s not 6sense’s.
-It’s in the older voice and tone.
+It’s in the older voice.
 Again, not bad, but we’re trying to build a huge brand around 6sense.
 Like, what do we do with this?
 Do we take it down?
 Do we spend all this time rewriting it?

 My favorite use case, and in our first huge win with Writer, was we took a hundred blogs.
 So a hundred blogs from an acquired company.
 And in a hundred minutes we got them all rewritten in the 6sense brand style.
 They needed some editing here and there, but that’s okay.
 You know what, gosh, what a huge time saving.
 And that’s what the team is telling me.
 So feedback on Writer so far from our team has been that it’s been able to increase their load.
 I have the team really think through their capacity, almost like a manufacturing team.